 I love to ski but I don’t think riding lifts alternating with vigorous downhill runs is good.
 There is rapidly changing altitude and temperatures.
 Vigorous exercise with overheating and excess cooling of the core is disastrous if you are freshly recuperating from a respiratory illness.

 I’m going to again put a plugin for my belief in Vitamin D as a potent help in respiratory health.
 As I wrote back in 2019 before the pandemic started,

 “There is some, although weak, scientific evidence taking higher doses of daily Vitamin D (2000- 4000 IU) is beneficial.
 This may be why the longstanding folk preventive of Cod Liver Oil worked.
 The evidence in the scientific world isn’t strong”

 I’m going to say the evidence now is actually fairly convincing.
 Here’s a link if you’re interested.

 If you take Vitamin D regularly, I think respiratory viruses are less apt to infect you and even if you do get sick, the length of time you are ill will be less and your recovery will be faster.
-I think there may be benefit to using the concentrated 1000 units/drop preparations and the maximum dose, 4 drops daily.
+I think there may be a benefit to using the concentrated 1000 units/drop preparations and the maximum dose, 4 drops daily.
 I do this eight months a year, assuming I get enough natural Vitamin D through the late spring and summer.
 But it’s only one piece of the puzzle.

 I am happy to be back at this blog after a rather extended hiatus.
 There will be more.

-As all of you, I hope we are soon coming to the end of the worst aspects of the pandemic.
+Like all of you, I hope we are soon coming to the end of the worst aspects of the pandemic.